Boulter97/Regex-Tutorial/README.md

 **Project Description**
 -
-This homework is to develop an application called a text editor that runs in the browser.
-The app will be a single-page application that meets the PWA criteria.
-Additionally, it will feature a number of data persistence techniques that serve as redundancy in case one of the options is not supported by the browser.
-The application will also function offline.
+This homework is to develop an application called a create a tutorial that explains how a specific regular expression, or regex, functions by breaking down each part of the expression and describing what it does.
+I used the template provided in the starter code to create my tutorial.
 -Developer notes:-

 **User Story**